ace-dent/pngslim/readme.txt

 settings.
 This may occasionally find better color and filter parameters, improving compression.
-- Used UPX 3.01 (--ultra-brute) to compress the packaged software except for pngout.exe and optipng.exe (it seems the originals are already compressed).
+- Used UPX 3.01 (--ultra-brute) to compress the packaged software except for pngout.exe and OptiPNG.exe (it seems the originals are already compressed).
 - Updated 'readme.txt', reformatted for fixed width and included details of 'pngout' license.